IQVIA-ML/LightGBM.jl/README.md

 [![License](http://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat)](LICENSE.md)

 **LightGBM.jl** provides a Julia interface for Microsoft's [LightGBM](https://github.com/Microsoft/LightGBM).
 The package uses LightGBM's new C API to realize the best performance and allow fitting of large databases.
-The package supports all major operating systems (Windows, Linux, and Mac OS X).
+All major operating systems (Windows, Linux, and Mac OS X) are supported.

-## Installation
+# Installation
 Install the latest version of LightGBM by following the installation steps on: (https://github.com/Microsoft/LightGBM/wiki/Installation-Guide).

 Then add the package to Julia with: